neu-se/CS4530-Spring-2022/Activities/Activity8.1_Continuous_Dev.md

 	```

 1. Navigate back to the "Actions" tab.
 You should still see the build passed.
 If the "build-and-test" job failed, consider the following troubleshooting tips:
+	* If the build failed due to the HW4 tests (we inadvertently configured it such that some students may have the HW4 tests in their repo), delete those test files (`ConversationAreasList.test.tsx` and `PlayersList.test.tsx`).
+After HW4, we will distribute the solution to HW4 and then these tests can be re-activated.
     * If the build failed with `No tests found, exiting with code 1`, then your repository does not have any tests - perhaps they were deleted?
     * If the build failed due to undefined Twilio secrets, double check that you have correctly entered the Twilio secrets from your `.env` file into the GitHub Settings -> Secrets for your repository.
 Make sure that you have put the secrets on the same repository that you are setting up the GitHub Actions for.